This post is also available in: Ελληνικά (Greek)

 Strasbourg being a border town, its cuisine is an interesting fusion of French and German traditions.
 At Christmas time, it is filled with the wonderful aromas of warm sweet wine (aka glüwein or vin chaud) and spices like cinnamon and ginger.

-The main street food is the pretzel, sold at street stalls and bakeries, either plain or topped with melted cheese.
+The leading street food is the pretzel, sold at street stalls and bakeries, either plain or topped with melted cheese.
 You’ll find it practically everywhere.

 Also, do not miss the traditional pain d’ épices, a delicious kind of gingerbread.
-The best (imho) can be found at Mireille Oster’s, at the heart of Petite France.
+The best (IMHO) can be found at Mireille Oster’s, in the heart of Petite France.

-Another cake that you must try while in Strasbourg, is the famous kougelhopf.
+Another cake you must try while in Strasbourg is the famous kougelhopf.
 It is a great part of Alsatian culinary tradition.
 So much so that the special ceramic forms in which it is baked are family heirlooms, passed from mother to daughter for generations.

-To my experience, boat tours may seem a touristy thing to do, but actually are a great way to see a river or canal city.
+In my experience, boat tours may seem touristy, but they are a great way to see a river or canal city.
 They offer you a truly unique view of the place and are very comfortable too, after all that walking!

 The European Quarter

 Interestingly, Strasbourg was chosen to host many EU institutions because the region suffered a lot throughout history due to war and conflict.
-Consequently, when the European countries decided to reunite after the second World War, they chose to establish the Council of Europe in this city, to encourage peace and cooperation among nations.
+Consequently, when the European countries decided to reunite after the Second World War, they established the Council of Europe in this city, to encourage peace and cooperation among nations.